Degaussing: Irreversible damage to some media types

-Audio tape recorders
+Tape recorders

-In reel-to-reel and compact cassette audio tape recorders, remnant magnetic fields will over time gather on metal parts such as guide posts tape heads.
+In tape recorders such as reel-to-reel and compact cassette audio tape recorders, remnant magnetic fields will over time gather on metal parts such as guide posts tape heads.
 These are points that come into contact with the magnetic tape.
 The remnant fields can cause an increase in audible background noise during playback.
 Cheap, handheld consumer degaussers can significantly reduce this effect.

 Types of degaussers

-Degaussers range in size from small ones used in offices for erasing magnetic data storage devices to industrial-size degaussers for use on piping, ships, submarines, and other large-sized items, equipment to vehicles.
+Degaussers range in size from small ones used in offices for erasing magnetic data storage devices, to industrial-size degaussers for use on piping, ships, submarines, and other large-sized equipment and vehicles.
 Rating and categorizing degaussers depends on the strength of the magnetic field the degausser generates, the method of generating a magnetic field in the degausser, the type of operations the degausser is suitable for, the working rate of the degausser based on whether it is a high volume degausser or a low volume degausser, and mobility of the degausser among others.
 From these criteria of rating and categorization, there are thus electromagnetic degaussers, permanent magnet degaussers as the main types of degaussers.